richard-austin/cloud-server/README.md

   * Login as admin or to one of the client accounts.
   * Register a new client (NVR) account.
 * Admin Access
+  * Set up or modify host, username and password for ActiveMQ connection.
   * Change admin account password.
   * Show list of connected NVRs
   * Indicate which NVRs have Cloud accounts